-So, the second whisky was definitely not a good idea last night…I didn’t feel quite so fresh waking up today but Dan was excited as the wind was much stronger so we got up to go to our kitesurfing lesson…along with every other kitesurfer in the world!
-Apparently it was perfect kitesurfing weather as the wind was much stronger today.
+So…the second whisky was definitely not a good idea last night.
+I didn’t feel quite so fresh waking up today but Dan was excited as the wind today was much stronger.
+We got up to go to our kitesurfing lesson (which I’ve now learnt is called kiteboarding by those in the know – I’m such an amateur).
+It seemed like every other kiteboarder in the world had woken up this morning and decided to go Kiteboarding in Tarifa!
+Apparently it was the perfect conditions, sunshine, stronger winds and a few waves!

-I’m not sure whether it was the slight hangover or the much stronger wind but I was really not feeling the kitesurfing this morning.
+I’m not sure whether it was the slight hangover or the much stronger wind but I was really not feeling the kiteboarding this morning.
 The water was pretty unappealing but I put on my wetsuit, life jacket and helmet and gave it a go.
-This morning I learnt body dragging which is basically using the kite to gain power to drag you through the water – the last step before you put the board on and try to actually surf.
+This morning I learnt body dragging which is basically using the kite to gain power to drag you through the water.
+It’s the last step before you put the board on and try to actually surf.
 I found this bit pretty easy but after an hour in the water I was happy to let Dan have a go with the board and after a few tries he got up!

 We drove back to town and walked along the beach to Cafe Del Mar which, having looked at the website appears to be a crazy party bar, but was a quiet chill out restaurant when we went for lunch.
 I’d been craving a salad and they had the most amazing goat’s cheese one on the menu.
 It had a huge slice of cheese with toasted pumpkin and sunflower seeds, raisins and a gorgeous honey and mustard dressing.

 By this point it was sundowner time so we headed to a cute, chill-out bar on the beach ‘Bien Star’ where we ordered Aperol Spritz’s and watch the sun go down.

-For dinner that evening, our kite surf instructor had recommended his favourite Tapas Bars in the Old Town.
-His favourites were El Frances, Los Melli and El Lola.
-Unable to pick we decided to have a couple of dishes in each.
+For dinner that evening, our kiteboard instructor had recommended his favourite Tapas Bars in the Old Town.
+These were El Frances, Los Melli and El Lola.
+Unable to pick we decided to have a couple of dishes in each and do a Tarifa Tapas Crawl.
 In El Frances we ordered the Roasted Aubergine topped with Goats Cheese and the Spicy Sausage Stew.
 Both were delicious but a bit on the greasy side if I’m being really picky.

-We headed to El Lola’s for our last pit stop of the evening where we ordered a bottle of Rioja (which I mostly used to hide my very red and sunburned nose) to go along with the Tuna Tartare with Wasabi and some Jamon Iberia.
-The ham was amazing – nowhere seems to be able to get that wrong (and I’ve heard that the best legs can sell for 12,000 euros wholesale) but my skepticism at ordering a Japanese dish in a Spanish town proved right – overpowered by Wasabi Mayonnaise, the flavour of the tuna was completely missing and it wasn’t a great dish.
-El Frances wins in the great Tarifa Tapas War of 2016!
+We headed to El Lola’s for our last pit stop of the evening where we ordered a bottle of Rioja (which I mostly used to hide my very red and sunburned nose – see picture) to go along with the Tuna Tartare with Wasabi and some Jamon Iberica.
+The ham was amazing.
+Nowhere seems to be able to get that wrong (and I’ve heard that the best ham legs can sell for 12,000 euros wholesale) but my skepticism at ordering a Japanese dish in a Spanish town proved right.
+The flavour of the tuna was completely missing, overpowered by Wasabi Mayonnaise and it wasn’t a great dish.

 We couldn’t leave Spain without a glass of sherry so a nightcap of Fino was in order before pouring ourselves into bed.